AC losses in macroscopic thin-walled superconducting cylinders: Theoretical models

 \subsection{Partial penetration of magnetic flux model}

-The obtained solution of the Ginzburg-Landau equations shows that the value of the critical field of a thin-walled cylinder is very small.
-Therefore, the ac magnetic field of a small amplitude can destroy the superconducting state.
-The experiment reveals that the frequency dispersion of the ac response is very small, see Fig.\,\ref{f4}(a), and therefore a quasistatic approach can be applied for the description of the ac response.
+The obtained solution of the Ginzburg-Landau equations shows that the critical field value for a thin-walled cylinder is very small.
+Therefore, $H_\mathrm{ac}$ of a small amplitude can destroy the superconducting state.
+The experiment reveals that the frequency dispersion of the ac response is negligible, see Fig.\,\ref{f4}(a), and therefore the quasistatic approach can be applied for the description of the ac response.
 In this case, application of the critical state model leads to the following scenario of the penetration of an ac field into a thin-walled cylinder.
-The ac component of the magnetic field $h_{ext}=h_0+h_{ac}\sin(\omega t)$ does not penetrate into the slab if $h_{ac}<h_c$.
-However, if $h_{ac}\sin(\omega t)>h_c$ at some time $t$, then SSS becomes unstable, a transition to the normal state occurs, and the field penetrates into the slab.
-However, since $T < T_c$, the normal state is unstable and the superconducting state is restored with a new value of $k$, which corresponds to an increased internal field.
+The ac component of the external magnetic field does not penetrate into the slab if $H_\mathrm{ac}<H_\mathrm{c}$.
+However, if $H_\mathrm{ac}\sin(\omega t)>H_\mathrm{c}$ at some time $t$, then the SSS becomes unstable, a transition to the normal state occurs, and the field penetrates into the slab.
+But, since $T<T_\mathrm{c}$, the normal state is unstable and the superconducting state is restored with a new value of $k$, which corresponds to an increase of the internal field.
 If full penetration occurs, the internal field becomes equal to the external one.
-In such a model, one can expect the appearance of jumps in the ac susceptibility as a function of the excitation amplitude.
-These features have not been confirmed experimentally.
+Within the framework of the FPMF model, one can expect the appearance of jumps in the ac susceptibility as a function of the excitation amplitude, see Fig.\,\ref{f1}(b).
+These features have not been experimentally confirmed in the past.
+Neither they have been observed in our experiment, see Fig.\,\ref{f3}(d).

+At the same time, there is another possibility related to a \emph{partial penetration of magnetic flux} (PPMF) as follows.
+After restoration of superconductivity, the internal field does not reach the external field value, and the difference between them $|H_\mathrm{ext}-H_\mathrm{int}|/H_\mathrm{c}$ is a random variable value between $0$ and $1$.
+Within the framework of this model we obtain $H_\mathrm{int}$ as a function of the instant value of $H_\mathrm{ext}=H_\mathrm{ac}\sin(\omega t)$, in a form similar to that postulated in\,\cite{Rol67prv} for the ac response of bulk superconductors in the SSS.
+In the case of PPMF, the $H_\mathrm{int}(H_\mathrm{ext})$ loop during a slow passage of 10 ac cycles, looks as shown in Fig.\,\ref{f6new}.